astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

-Reference to an instance of a [SaveFileDialog](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.SaveFileDialog 'System.Windows.Forms.SaveFileDialog') that allows the user to choose where they want to export the configuration data.
+Reference to an instance of a [SaveFileDialog](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.SaveFileDialog 'System.Windows.Forms.SaveFileDialog') that allows the user to choose where they want to export the projectFileRenamerConfiguration data.

 <a name='F-MFR-GUI-Windows-Presenters-MainWindowPresenter-_historyManager'></a>
 ### _historyManager `constants`